 CIT money market account holders will automatically gain access to “People Pay,” CIT’s proprietary money transfer service.
 If you don’t have an MMA, CIT limits your mobile banking features to digital account statements, mobile check deposit, inter-account transfers and up-to-date transaction histories.
 Despite having a slightly less robust app than some of its competition, Apple and Android users have rated the app at 3.85 stars out of 5.

-When Capital One 360 accounts are an option, both big and regional banks with the best savings accounts around don’t often stand a chance as you can see here.
+When Capital One 360 accounts are an option, both big and regional banks with the best savings accounts around don’t often stand a chance, as you can see here.
 The Capital One 360 savings account blows all other Baltimore competition out of the water.
-Not only does it earn at the highest APY of 1.00%, but the account is free, too, as are ATM transactions.
+Not only does it earn at the highest APY at 0.40%, but the account is free, as are ATM transactions.

-The Mid-Atlantic region has its share of more local banks which means not every bank that ranks well for customer service reaches every Mid-Atlantic state.
-For Baltimore residents, Capital One offers some of the best service according to overall customer satisfaction.
+The Mid-Atlantic region has its share of local banks, which means not every bank that ranks well for customer service reaches every Mid-Atlantic state.
+For Baltimore residents, Capital One offers some of the best customer service, according to overall customer satisfaction.

 To contact a customer service representative, you can easily reach the bank over the phone, via social media, online or at a branch.

 Best Free & Best High-Yield Checking Account: Capital One 360 Checking